tomerraviv95/bayesian-learning-for-receivers/README.md

 # Introduction

-This repository implements the proposed concept drift scheme for [ViterbiNet](https://ieeexplore.ieee.org/document/8815457), a machine-learning model-based detector, for the a channel with memory of L. We explain on the different directories and subdirectories below.
+This repository implements the proposed model-based Bayesian framework for [DeepSIC](https://arxiv.org/abs/2002.03214), a machine-learning model-based MIMO detector.
+We explain on the different directories and subdirectories below.

 # Folders Structure